brillout/goldpage/docs/readme.template.md

 with Goldpage, you can start writing your app and learn about these things later.

+If you want to know
-We elaborate and show how Goldpage works at
+how Goldpage works,
+have a look at
 [Goldpage VS Others](/docs/goldpage-vs-others.md#readme).

 **Design**